paramrathour/blog/pages/_posts/2024-07-16-hunter-hunter-little-things.md

 ## Conclusion
 Hopefully, I delivered my point.
 There's a lot more to say about this series, from the story dynamics and the character development, to the foreshadowing[^filmbuff] and the themes[^aleczandxr] of the show.
 But I believe there are people who are better at this job.

 Thanks to [Muse Asia]({{ site.url_prefixes.youtube.playlist }}PLwLSw1_eDZl2SdSro00Nvg38MQUf-5ZL8), this anime is legally available on YouTube free of cost for most Asian countries.
 Also, they have made the first six arcs as [standalone videos]({{ site.url_prefixes.youtube.playlist }}PLaO_HkPtJoP3uVqIIpmviNjvUpNGUMM-b) to cater binge watchers.
 Check out their stuff if you plan to ~~re~~watch the show.
+For western audience, [Crunchyroll](https://www.crunchyroll.com/series/GY3VKX1MR/) provides the first 25 episodes of the series for free.

 _Anyway, what am I saying, we've just gotten started!_[^beginning]
 ![](/135-20-00.jpg)